-Carnitine has been shown to reduce cardiovascular risk factors in people with diabetes by reducing arterial blood pressure, insulin resistance, impaired glucose tolerance, and hypoadiponectinemia.7 Pinnaclife MultiVitamin provides 50 mg of Acetyl-L-Carnitine per serving.
+Carnitine has been shown to reduce cardiovascular risk factors in people with diabetes by reducing arterial blood pressure, insulin resistance, impaired glucose tolerance, and hypoadiponectinemia.7

 Magnesium is known to reduce blood pressure by helping blood vessels to relax and dilate.
 It is also essential for regulating the heart rhythm.
-For these reasons, magnesium can play an important role in preventing certain heart conditions and stroke, while preventing other effects from elevated blood pressure such as kidney disease and retinopathy.8–10 Magnesium is included in Pinnaclife D3+ Magnesium, Sleep Support, Brain Health, Mood Support, and Joint Health.
+For these reasons, magnesium can play an important role in preventing certain heart conditions and stroke, while preventing other effects from elevated blood pressure such as kidney disease and retinopathy.8–10

-Broccoli contains a potent antioxidant called sulforaphane that has been shown to improve cardiac health by preventing and even reversing diabetes-induced aortic fibrosis, inflammation, and oxidative stress.11 Studies have also shown that sulforaphane may also prevent diabetes-induced hypertension, heart dysfunction, cardiac hypertrophy, fibrosis, and cardiomyopathy.12 Sulforaphane is included in Pinnaclife Immune Boost Brain Health, and Joint Health.
+Broccoli contains a potent antioxidant called sulforaphane that has been shown to improve cardiac health by preventing and even reversing diabetes-induced aortic fibrosis, inflammation, and oxidative stress.11 Studies have also shown that sulforaphane may also prevent diabetes-induced hypertension, heart dysfunction, cardiac hypertrophy, fibrosis, and cardiomyopathy.12

 Taurine is an amino acid that has been shown to protect the heart from elevated levels of homocysteine.15,16 Homocysteine is a molecule found in the blood that is associated with increased risk of heart disease.

-High fiber diets in general have a strong correlation with improved heart health.23,24 Pinnaclife Prebiotic Fiber uses a form of fiber shown to help lower blood glucose and triglyceride levels following meals while also promoting beneficial bacteria that can help reduce inflammation and reduce some of the risk factors for obesity, metabolic syndrome, and diabetes.25–27 Maintaining healthy blood levels of glucose, triglycerides, and cholesterol are all associated with improved cardiovascular health and lower risk of heart disease.
+High fiber diets in general have a strong correlation with improved heart health.23,24 Pinnaclife Prebiotic Fiber uses a form of fiber shown to help lower blood glucose and triglyceride levels following meals while also promoting beneficial bacteria that can help reduce inflammation and reduce some of the risk factors for obesity, metabolic syndrome, heart disease, and diabetes.25–27 Maintaining healthy blood levels of glucose, triglycerides, and cholesterol are all associated with improved cardiovascular health and lower risk of heart disease.

-Fiber, as well as magnesium, have been shown to help reduce levels of an indicator of excess inflammation throughout the body called C-Reactive Protein (CRP).21,22 Elevated CRP levels are associated with increased risk of heart disease.20
+Fiber and magnesium have been shown to help reduce levels of an indicator of excess inflammation throughout the body called C-Reactive Protein (CRP).21,22 Elevated CRP levels are associated with increased risk of heart disease.20

-Well, the kidneys work very closely with the heart and it turns out that most of the things you do to protect your heart will also help protect your kidneys.
+The kidneys work very closely with the heart and it turns out that most of the things you do to protect your heart will also help protect your kidneys.
 The kidneys are filled with blood vessels because they function as a filter to keep an even balance of water and electrolytes like sodium, magnesium, potassium, and chloride in the blood.

 Kyle Hilsabeck, PharmD., is the Vice President of Pharmaceutical Affairs at McCord Holdings and licensed by the Iowa Board of Pharmacy.
 He completed bachelors degrees in biology and biochemistry at Wartburg College before earning his Doctorate of Pharmacy from the University of Iowa College of Pharmacy.
 Upon graduation, he completed a community pharmacy practice residency through the University of Iowa where he focused primarily on nutritional aspects of care including the use of vitamin, mineral, and herbal supplements.
 He has taught courses for the University of Iowa College of Pharmacy on vitamins, minerals, herbs, and nutritional supplements and given many presentations on the subject as well.
 He has a passion for improving patient care specifically with regards to the safety and quality of the nutritional supplements and health information people use.